hilbix/LXC/README.md

 This works around several shortcomings of LXC and mmdebstrap:

-- The way how to create working unprivileged containers is barely documented.
-This here sums it up.
+- The way how to create working unprivileged containers from scratch is barely documented.
+- `~/.config/lxc/default.conf` can be automatically created for you.
-- The mapped UIDs are taken from `~/.config/lxc/default.conf` instead of `/etc/subuid`+`/etc/subgid`
+- The mapped UIDs are taken from the container config and not from `/etc/subuid`+`/etc/subgid`
   - The latter are registries and can only be changed by `root`
   - while `default.conf` can be changed (based on what is allowed in the registry) by you as you like.
-- `~/.config/lxc/default.conf` can be automatically created for you.
 - ~~There are interactive menus to all setup questions like your LXC directory.~~
 - You can have more than one checkouts (of this here) which then can have indipendent setups.